uppsala-makerspace/laser_cutter_guide/docs/lessons/7_extinguish_fire_as_operator.md

   - session
   - safety
   - fire
+  - operator
 ---

-# 5. Extinguish fire as a controller
+# 7. Extinguish fire as an operator

-Before we make our first cut, we need to be able to extinguish a fire when it occurs.
+Before we make our first cut as an operator, we need to be able to extinguish a fire when it occurs.

 ## Exercise